How to Install Minecraft on Linux?

 If you already have a Minecraft account, use those credentials or create a new account and Minecraft will be ready to play.

-Directly running Minecraft on Linux from .tar.gz file
+Directly running Minecraft on other Linux distributions

 It will automatically start downloading the .tar.gz file.